Nedimosmic1/visual-markers-for-trajectory-extraction/README.md

 If either device delays the response longer than the maximum allowed time, the connection is terminated without sending a termination message to the other device.
 In the event of any other error, the device sends an ABB message (Abort) to terminate the packet exchange.

+Based on the above, message types have been added, with their data provided in Table 3.